anirudh9784/Adversarial-Attacks-and-Defences/README.md

    Auto-encoders can be used for filtration purpose.
    It is possible for them to remove adversarial noise from an input image.
    <img src="Dump/AE_output.PNG"  style="width:100%"></pre>
+<h2>Publication</h2>
+<h3>Title : An integrated Auto Encoder-Block Switching defense approach to prevent adversarial attacks </h3>
+<p align="justify"><strong>Abstract :</strong> According to the recent studies, the vulnerability of state of the art Neural Networks to adversarial input samples has increased drastically.
+Neural network
+is an intermediate path or technique by which a computer learns to perform tasks using Machine learning algorithms.
+Machine Learning and Artificial Intelligence model has become fundamental aspect of life, such as self-driving cars, smart home devices, so any vulnerability is a significant concern.
+The smallest input deviations can fool these extremely literal systems and deceive their users as well as administrator into precarious situations.
+This article proposes a defense algorithm which utilizes the combination of an auto- encoder and block-switching architecture.
+Auto-coder is intended to remove any perturbations found in input images whereas block switching method is used to make it more robust against White-box attack.
+Attack is planned using FGSM model, and the subsequent counter-attack by the proposed architecture will take place thereby demonstrating the feasibility and security delivered by the algorithm.</p>
 <h2>Project Organization</h2>

     ├── README.md                         <- The top-level README for developers using this project.